larrywpetersen/password-store2keepass/README.md

 The program asks for the passphrase so that it can decrypt the files.

 It assumes that the GnuPG files are in ~/.gnupg.

+One argument is required and that is the password-store database directory.